hkolbeck/kotlin-tag-server/README.md

 ```

 The `user` field is always required.
 The `add` and `remove` fields are always optional.
 If neither `add` nor `remove` is
-specified then `timestamp` optional and ignored.
+specified then `timestamp` is optional and ignored.

 Response format:
 ```json